New SAT Essay Tips: Understanding the Test

 If you do register for the essay portion, plan on a 50- minute writing segment in addition to the three-hour core exam.
 The test materials include one page of blank space to “plan” your essay.
 Don’t get bogged down with full sentences while brainstorming.
 Just outline your thesis, along with two or three main points (body paragraphs) in a logical order.

-You will be instructed to analyze the author’s use of facts, examples, and stylistic or persuasive elements, so feel free to construct your outline around a combination of these three.
+You will be instructed to analyze the author’s use of facts, examples, and stylistic or persuasive elements, so construct your outline around a combination of these three.
 Jot down a few key words for the conclusion, then quickly move on to the actual essay writing.
-(By the way, this is excellent practice for essay exams in college!)
+(By the way, this is also excellent practice for essay exams in college!)

 Length alone will not guarantee a good score; however, a quick perusal of sample essays confirms that high-scoring SAT essays are long.
 Fill the space in your answer booklet, and flesh out each paragraph with plenty of analysis in your own words—painfully long quotations from the source text will not impress your test graders.